fahad-larasoft/password-expirable/README.md

-# Password Expiry for Laravel 5.x
+# Password Expiry for Laravel 9.x | 10.x

 Password Strength has following characteristics:
 - It will allow your to set Expiry time of user password and send them reset emails.
-- It does support Laravel 5.1.* - 5.5.*
+- Latest Version 2.0 does support Laravel 9.x & 10.x
+- Version 1.0 for Laravel 5.1.x - 5.5.x

 ## Install